parliamentarian-ssiitk/IIT-Kanpur-Constitution/CONSTITUTION.md

     2. Media and Cultural Council
     3. Games and Sports Council
     4. Science and Technology Council
+	5. Academics and Career Council
-4. The Executive Councils may include clubs and hobby groups oriented to their purpose.
+4. The Executive Councils may include clubs, wings and hobby groups oriented to their purpose.
 5. A Hobby Group shall be an association of 10 or more students united by a common activity or interest.
-Such groups shall be associated with a council, with the consent of its General Secretary, and shall be headed by one or more Leaders appointed by Senate at the recommendation of the General Secretary.
+Such groups shall be associated with a council, with the consent of its respective Executive, and shall be headed by one or more Leaders appointed by Senate at the recommendation of the .respective Executive.
 An exceptionally performing hobby group can be converted into a club.
 6. A Club shall organise and promote activities in a specific field of interest.
-Such entities shall be headed by one or more Coordinators appointed by the Senate at the recommendation of the General Secretary, and shall be selected by a call for nominations to the General Body.
+Such entities shall be headed by one or more Coordinators appointed by the Senate at the recommendation of the respective Executive, and shall be selected by a call for nominations to the General Body.
 Clubs shall receive funding from the Annual Gymkhana Budget.
+7. A Wing shall work towards a specific aspect of the overall purpose of its parent body.
+Such entities shall be headed by one or more Managers appointed by the Senate at the recommendation of the Joint Secretaries, and shall be selected by a call for nominations to the General Body.
+Wings shall receive funding from the Annual Gymkhana Budget.
 7. President's Office
     1. The President's Office shall assist the President in discharging his/her duties.
     2. The President, Students’ Gymkhana shall supervise the Council’s activities.